 Kansas GOP, in rush to identify KU instructor who made viral comments about political violence, names the wrong professor

 For much of Wednesday, the identity of a University of Kansas instructor whose video comments about violence and the political process had gone viral was officially unknown.
-KU officials had not released the identity of the instructor in any of its statements to media outlets around the country.
+KU officials had not released the identity of the instructor in any of their statements to media outlets around the country.

 But around 3 p.m., the chair of the Kansas Republican Party sought to change that.
 The Kansas GOP sent out a press release condemning the comments, and identified the instructor in question as KU professor David Guth.